TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CreateNewDistribution/Index.rst

 .. include:: ../../Includes.txt

-.. _distribution-create-new:
+.. _distribution:

 Creating a new distribution
 ===========================

-This chapter is not a full tutorial about how to create a distribution.
-It only aims to be a list of steps to perform and key information to remember.
+This chapter describes the main steps in creating a new distribution.
+It should not be considered as a full fledge tutorial.

 .. _distribution_concept:

 Concept of distributions
 ------------------------

-Distribution are full TYPO3 CMS websites to be unpacked.
+Distributions are full TYPO3 CMS websites ready to be unpacked.
 They provide an easy quickstart into using TYPO3 CMS.

-The distribution takes care of the following parts:
+A distribution takes care of the following parts:

 - Deliver initial database data